-Cochran is committed to serving its clients, preserving our environment and meeting regulatory standards by designing state-of-the-art, easy-to-operate and cost-effective wastewater collection systems and treatment facilities.
-Our focus on both current needs and anticipated regulatory standards – and our attention to detail – brings your project from conceptual planning through design, financing, construction and successful operation.
-Cochran engineer’s work closely with government agencies, and with thorough knowledge of environmental regulations, can assist in obtaining federal, state and local permits and authorizations.
+Cochran is committed to serving its clients, preserving our environment and meeting regulatory standards by designing a state-of-the-art, easy-to-operate, and cost-effective wastewater collection systems and treatment facilities.
+Our focus on both current needs and anticipated regulatory standards – and our attention to detail – bring your project from conceptual planning through design, financing, construction, and successful operation.
+Cochran engineer’s work closely with government agencies, and with thorough knowledge of environmental regulations, they can assist in obtaining federal, state and local permits and authorizations.

 - Wastewater treatment planning and design

 - Combined sewer outfall (CSO) separation and treatment

 - Odor control – chemical, carbon & biological